Online courses

 Why it works

-It brings together what science and therapy both know to be true and that is that our body, brain, and psyche, and relationships are deeply connected.
-It helps you see what your may already be sensing or feeling.
-That awareness can be validating, and often, relieving.
-This quiz measures patterns that shape emotional safety, consistency, reliability, and trustworthiness and reflects them back to you in a clear, structured way.
-You’re not guessing anymore.
-You can see it.
+It brings together what science and therapy both know: our body, brain, psyche, and relationships are deeply connected.
+It helps you see what you may already be sensing or feeling.
+That awareness can be validating and relieving.

 What you’ll get

-• 33 questions informed by neuroscience, attachment theory, and evidence-based relationship research.
+33 questions informed by neuroscience, attachment theory, and evidence-based relationship research.

-• Discover your current level of emotional safety and where you fall on the Trust Spectrum.
+Discover your current level of emotional safety and where you fall on the Trust Spectrum.

-• Understand whether your relationship patterns support trust, or if fear and inconsistency are eroding it.
+Understand whether your relationship patterns support trust, or if fear and inconsistency are eroding it.

-• See your connection more clearly through behaviours, healthy and unhealthy relationship cues, and emotional consistency.
+See your connection more clearly through behaviours, healthy and unhealthy relationship cues, and emotional consistency.

 You’ll walk away with clarity, validation, and direction.